A modal approach to modelling spin wave scattering: Introduction

 In this paper, we develop an efficient finite-element modal method to solve the scattering problem for dipole-exchange spin waves propagating in a system composed of one or more ferromagnetic layers or stripes magnetised perpendicularly to the wave propagation direction.
-We decompose the system into segments with a constant cross-section and find the normal modes of each segment by solving the linearised LL equation discretised with the finite-element method.
-We expand the dynamical components of the magnetisation and magnetostatic potential in each segment in the basis of its normal modes and use the boundary conditions at segment interfaces to tie these expansions together.
-This lets us calculate the scattering matrices of these interfaces and of the whole system.
-Multiplication of the global scattering matrix by the vector of known excitation coefficients of input modes yields the excitation coefficients of the transmitted and reflected modes.
-In addition, interfacial scattering matrices supply valuable information about the contribution of individual scattering pathways to the output signal and the role of particular normal modes excited within each segment.
+The proposed computational procedure is outlined in Fig.~\ref{fig:flowchart}.
+We decompose the system into segments with a constant cross-section and find the normal modes of each segment by solving the linearised LL equation discretised with finite elements.
+We expand the dynamical components of the magnetisation and magnetostatic potential in each segment in the basis of its normal modes.
+These expansions are tied together by imposing appropriate boundary conditions on each interface.
+The resulting system of linear equations is solved for the amplitudes of outgoing (transmitted and reflected) modes produced by incoming modes with known amplitudes.
+Optionally, the subset of these equations associated with a particular interface can also be solved for the scattering matrix of that interface.
+Interfacial scattering matrices supply valuable information about the contribution of individual scattering pathways to the output signal and the role of particular normal modes excited within each segment.
 This yields a deeper insight into the physics of the system under consideration and can help its designer optimise its geometry for a specific application.

 Another contribution of this paper is the generalisation of the Lorentz reciprocity theorem, mode orthogonality relations, and the formula for the power carried by propagating spin-wave modes of a tangentially magnetised multilayer to the case of dipole-exchange waves.
 These results enable propagative normal modes used in field expansions to be normalised to unit power, letting squared scattering coefficients be identified with the power passed to the corresponding scattering channels.